Hypersensitivity reactions (HSRs) can have a devastating and stressful impact on patients and their families

 Subsequent reactions can be severe and possibly life-threatening2,3

-In addition to causing symptoms of an HSR, anti-asparaginase antibodies can also impact the effectiveness of treatment:
+In addition to causing symptoms of a hypersensitivity reaction, anti-asparaginase antibodies can also impact the effectiveness of treatment:

 Hypersensitivity is associated with an inability to deplete asparagine7